-On May 9th, 2017, the Company entered an trading services agreement with Trapeze Capital Corp.("Trapeze") to provide market making services to the Company.
-The agreement is for an initial term of 180 days and will be automatically renewed for an additional 180 days unless terminated by the Company or Trapeze.
-Under the agreement, Trapeze will be paid the sum of \$5,500 per month.
+On May 9th, 2017, the Company entered a trading services agreement with Trapeze Capital Corp.("Trapeze") to provide market making services to the Company.
+The agreement was for an initial term of 180 days and will be automatically renewed for an additional 180 days unless terminated by the Company or Trapeze.
+Effective March 30, 2019 the Company terminated the agreement with Trapeze.
+Under the agreement, Trapeze was to be paid the sum of \$5,500 per month.